 Different qigong practices have different goals or focuses.
 Healing or better health is an obvious achievement from most qigong practices, but definitely not the main or only purpose.
 Qigong is more than a healing system or energy medicine.

-For example, Zhineng Qigong is about developing human potentials, including super abilities which human were born with but rarely got trained or developed through public education.
+For example, some modern scientific Qigong is to develop human potentials and super abilities, which could be debatable among Qigong practitioners.
 However many Qigong practitioners only learn to practice to heal or improve their health, which is a basic level of achievement and also okay.

 So what really is qigong?
 Its definition should reveal its core, regardless of forms or focuses.
 In one of Dr. Pang‘s qi theory books, he gave qigong a scientific definition:

 Qigong believes that human life unifies with the society world and the nature/universe.
 They are deeply connected in an entirety.

 Qigong uses mind inwardly.
 Qigong practice focuses on consciousness practice.
 If any breathing or gentle movement is involved in the practice, it is directed by the consciousness.
 The process goes: consciousness mobilizes qi then mobilizes movement if any.